 Participating in a direct personal response is entirely your choice.

-If you have started arranging your direct personal response but then change your mind or need more time to consider what you want, you can ask your contact person at the institution to delay the process or stop it altogether, at any time.
+If you have started arranging your direct personal response but then change your mind or need more time to consider what you want, you can ask your contact person at the institution to delay the process or stop it altogether.

 There is no obligation for you to attend any meetings relating to the direct personal response or make decisions relating to the process if you do not feel ready to do so.

-The responsible institution must pay for reasonable costs, such as travel and accommodation, involved in the direct personal response.
+The responsible institution must pay for reasonable costs involved in the direct personal response, such as travel and accommodation.